MoonPoet/xaprb-src/content/blog/2006/role-based-access-control-in-sql-part-2.md

 From top to bottom, these columns mean the following:

-*   `c_role` specifies whether the privilege is granted to a user, a group, or in the case of an "object" privilege, the object's owner or owner_group.
+*   `c_role` specifies whether the privilege is granted to a user, a group, or in the case of an "object" privilege, the object's owner or `owner_group`.
 A further special case, in my system, is "self."
 *   `c_who` is needed if `c_role` is user or group, and holds the user or group ID to which the privilege is granted.
 *   `c_action` is the action the privilege grants.
 This is always required.
 *   `c_type` specifies whether the privilege is "object", "table", or "global."